Health and safety guidance when home/remote working

 - stay connected and maintain social connections with your team, family, friends and community

-You may need to take more breaks or alternate the type of work you are undertaking relative to how you would work normally.
+You may need to take more breaks or alternate the type of work you are undertaking relative to how you would work when on campus.

-It is quite normal to feel anxious or stressed during these situations.
+Working remotely can cause people to feel stressed or anxious and it is important to address such issues.
 Contact your line manager or Health and Safety Adviser for confidential help.